nacho4d/ClockView/README.markdown

 [![Build Status](https://travis-ci.org/nacho4d/ClockView.svg?branch=master)](https://travis-ci.org/nacho4d/ClockView)

 ## Overview
 **ClockView** is s simple class that will simulate an analog (or wall like) clock.
-ClockView makes use of various CALayers so it needs CoreAnimation (add QuartzCore.framework)
+Internally ClockView makes use of various CALayers for each of its components.

 ## How to use
-It can be initialized with the default style:
+It can be initialized like any other view and used with the default style:

     ClockView *clockView = [[ClockView alloc] initWithFrame:CGRectMake(0, 320, 100, 100)];
     [aView addSubview:clockView];